We've independently reviewed this article to make sure it's as accurate as we can make it.

-2. Turn the washing machine off at the mains and wait 2 minutes.
+2. Turn your Samsung washing machine off at the mains and wait 2 minutes.

-3. Plug the washing machine in and then turn it on.
+3. Plug your washing machine in and then turn it on.

 4. Set a new washing program.

-Having problems with your washing machine’s spin cycle can be frustrating.
-It can also be tricky for you to pinpoint what is wrong with the washing machine.
-I hope this article has helped you to isolate the problem with your appliance and fix it.
+Having problems with your Samsung washing machine’s spin cycle can be frustrating.
+Hopefully, this article has helped you solve the problem.

 Have a great day!